-, such as Montpellier is a very old city close to the coast in Languedoc, west of Provence and la Côte d’Azur, which non-French people call the Riviera.
-I had spent well over a month there in 1960 teaching French to young Swedes in a Swedish summer school and I’d gotten to like the city very much.
+Montpellier is a very old city close to the coast in Languedoc, west of Provence and la Côte d’Azur, which non-French people call the Riviera.
+I had spent well over a month there in 1959 teaching French to young Swedes in a Swedish summer school and I had gotten to like the city very much.
 You do need someone to take you to the beaches by car, but it was usually easy to arrange.

-The following year I decided I wanted to return to this beautiful old city where the great writer François Rabelais went to medical school at one of the oldest universities in France.
+In 1961 I decided I wanted to return to this beautiful old city where the great writer François Rabelais went to medical school at one of the oldest universities in France.
 He got his medical degree from the Montpellier university in the early 1500s.
-There is a wonderful plaza, even though it’s been transformed, and not necessarily for the better, in downtown Montpellier, called l’Œuf (the egg).
+There is a beautiful plaza, even though it’s been transformed, and not necessarily for the better, in downtown Montpellier, called l’Œuf (the egg).
 It has now lost the shape of an egg that gave it the surnom.

-gorgeous old water tower, le château d’eau du Peyrou, with its aqueduct, dating from the 17 century.
+old water tower, le château d’eau du Peyrou, with its aqueduct, dating from the 17th century.
 It must be the most beautiful water tower ever built anywhere.
 It’s a historic landmark and a work of art.